kaiewiggins/kaiewiggins.github.io/_posts/2019-05-02-My-new-favourite-thing.md

 Huge shoutout to ORCHIDS The International School and the other sponsors, and Rupsa and her team for making it happen.

-(They also made this rad video of me talking about how great it was—you can see they're skilled by how they edited my barely-coherent flailing interview into something cool~)
+(They also made this rad video—you can see they're skilled by how they edited my barely-coherent flailing interview into something cool~)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6i59lhgzqkQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>